biromiro/feup-comp-proj/README.md

 is further optimized if it is known that at least one iteration will always run.

 ## CONS
-Everything was adequately implemented and extensively tested, so we consider we have a very solid product, both in how it's written and what it does.
+Since everything was adequately implemented and extensively tested, we consider we have a very solid product, both in how it's written and what it does.

 ----